fanout/js-grip/examples/fastly-compute/http-stream/README.md

 2. A `POST` request at `/api/publish`

-This handler starts by checking to make sure the content type specifies that the body is of type `text/plain`.
+This handler starts by checking to make sure the content type header specifies that the body is of type `text/plain`.
 Afterward, the handler reads the request body into a string.

 ```javascript
 if (request.headers.get('content-type')?.split(';')[0] !== 'text/plain') {